 - 2.8 Information on the scoped-in European sites that was previously presented in the HRA of the Core Strategy has been validated and amended as necessary by reference to the JNCC and Natural England websites.
-This covers reasons for designation, conservation objectives, threats, improvement plans and other key issues and is appropriate to inform HRA screening, as set out in Table 2.2. - 2.9 Table 2.2 also includes updated information on the component SSSIs of the European sites, including Natural England's condition assessments.
+This covers reasons for designation, conservation objectives, threats, improvement plans and other key issues and is appropriate to inform HRA screening, as set out in Appendix 3. - 2.9 Appendix 3 also includes updated information on the component SSSIs of the European sites, including Natural England's condition assessments.
 This is not a requirement for HRA and some of the designated features of these SSSIs do not form part of the reasons for designation of the European sites they intersect with.
-The information has nevertheless been included as it may be useful to inform later stages of the HRA if there is a need to identify which parts of an individual European site are, for example, most important for a particular designated feature or are subject to particular pressures. - 2.10 All of this information is presented in Table 2.2.
+The information has nevertheless been included as it may be useful to inform later stages of the HRA if there is a need to identify which parts of an individual European site are, for example, most important for a particular designated feature or are subject to particular pressures.